 Recovery after functional rhinoplasty surgery

 After the functional rhinoplasty, you will have to wear a nasal splint for up to one week to facilitate optimal healing.
-Most patients experience mild swelling, soreness, and bruising after a functional rhinoplasty, which can be managed with medications.
+Most patients experience mild swelling, soreness, and bruising after a functional rhinoplasty in NYC, which can be managed with medications.
 You can resume most of your daily activities and work within 1 to 2 weeks, but the full recovery may take around 4 weeks.

 Schedule a consultation with Dr. Lisiecki